 I recently had a bearing go in my stock IS20 turbo on my GTI.
-Due to the extra play in the shaft cause by the failed bearing, the turbine blades were starting to nick the turbo housing.
-Turbos are really interesting pieces of machinery and I don’t think most know just how cool they actually look.
+Due to the extra play in the shaft caused by the failed bearing, the turbine blades were starting to nick the turbo housing.
+Turbos are really interesting pieces of machinery and I don’t think most know just how cool they look.
 So I decided to make something that would display it.

-With the turbo itself being so neat looking to begin with I didn’t have to do much to it.
+With the turbo itself being so neat looking, to begin with, I didn’t have to do much to it.
 It surprisingly was balanced well enough that if I place it vertically on the exhaust housing outlet it can stand up straight.

 Making the lamp: